-- Staff had received training in infection prevention control and knew how to support people safety in their own homes. - The registered manager had systems in place to safely manage infections or infectious disease outbreaks should these happen. - Staff informed us they had adequate supplies of personal protection equipment (PPE) should they need these.
-A staff member told us, "We have plenty of PPE and I am very aware of making sure I wear it, to protect people I care for."
+- Staff had received training in infection prevention control and knew how to support people safely in their own homes. - The registered manager had systems in place to safely manage infections or infectious disease outbreaks should these happen. - Staff informed us they had adequate supplies of personal protection equipment (PPE) should they need these.
+A staff member told us, "I go to the office to get my PPE and I always use it with people as I would not want to pass on anything to them from outside."
+A family member said, "They [staff] always wear gloves and wash their hands."